Author Archives: Indiana Bail Bonds

 The judge will set the bail for the defendant, and from there they can pay their own bail or call a bail bondsman.
 The defendant will usually 10% of the bail amount in order to secure their release with a bail bond.
 If a person does not show up in court on their scheduled date, the bail is forfeited and the rest of the bail amount must be paid to the court.
 If a person does show up, the bail bondsman will only keep 10% of the original amount of the bail.

-If you need bail services in Avon and Indianapolis, IN, please call the bail bond agents at Indiana Bail Bonds today at 317-423-9300.
+If you need bail services in Indianapolis, IN, please call the bail bond agents at Indiana Bail Bonds today at 317-423-9300.